-Contributions
+Salary Deferral Contributions

-Participants can elect to contribute up to 50% of their respective annual compensation (as defined in the Plan document), on a pre-tax basis, after-tax basis, Roth basis, or a combination thereof, subject to the Code's annual maximum contribution limit, which was \$19,500 for 2021.
-Participants age 50 and older may elect to make catch-up contributions under the Plan, subject to the Code's annual maximum catch-up contribution limit, which was \$6,500 for 2021.
+Participants can elect to contribute up to 50% of their respective annual compensation (as defined in the Plan document), on a pre-tax basis, after-tax basis, Roth basis, or a combination thereof, subject to the Code's annual maximum contribution limit, which was \$20,500 for 2022.
+Participants age 50 and older may elect to make catch-up contributions under the Plan, subject to the Code's annual maximum catch-up contribution limit, which was \$6,500 for 2022.
 Additionally, participants may contribute amounts representing distributions from other qualified plans (rollovers).

-Effective January 1, 2021 the Company matches 25% of a participants contributions up to a maximum participant contribution of 6% of compensation (i.e., the Company's match will not exceed 1.50% of compensation), as defined in amendment number 8 to the Plan agreement (their "fixed" match) for those participants who are U.S. employees, and no longer participate in any other of the Company's pension plans.
+Effective January 1, 2022, when an eligible employee becomes a Participant, the employee will be deemed to have elected an initial contribution rate of 3%.
+An automatic 1% increase to participant contributions are made each plan year up to 8% unless the participant elects otherwise.
+Additionally, the Company matches 100% of participants' Before-Tax and Roth contributions up to a maximum amount of 4% of the participants' compensation (their "fixed" match) for those participants who are U.S. employees, and no longer participate in any other of the Company's pension plans.
 The fixed match is made to the participants' pretax contributions first, then applied to the participants' Roth Contributions, if the pretax contributions are less than 4% of compensation.
-Prior to January 1, 2021 the Company matched 50% of a participants contributions up to a maximum amount of 6% of the participants' compensation.
-The Company match was amended effective January 1, 2022 as described in "Note 2 - Plan Amendments" below.